 If you start from a British accent the rules are different.
 It is an Americanized RP accent.

-It is a very particular accent and not just any sort of mix between British and American.
+It is a very particular accent.
 There is even a book, now out of print, called “Teach Yourself Transatlantic: Theatre Speech for Actors” (1986) by Robert L. Hobbs.

 It is a hard accent to do – people will laugh at you if you do not get it right.
 So it takes plenty of practice.
 But for the British it is an easier accent to master than a general American one.